zpl-zak/zsr-tester/README.md

 # zsr-tester

 Made on request.
-Tests written by `ÚSTREDNÝ INŠTITÚT VZDELÁVNIA A PSYCHOLÓGIE, ŠANCOVÁ 102/A, BRATISLAVA`.
+Tests written by `ÚSTREDNÝ INŠTITÚT VZDELÁVANIA A PSYCHOLÓGIE, ŠANCOVÁ 102/A, BRATISLAVA`.